-Our online conference will take place on November 19 and 20, 2021, and will have the theme:
+Our online conference took place on November 19 and 20, 2021, and with the theme:

 Future-proofing Heritage Language Education.

-Topics will include online learning, succession planning, and other ideas for HL program sustainability.
+Topics included online learning, succession planning, and other ideas for HL program sustainability.
 Let's gain a fresh perspective on the future of HL education in Europe!

-This year attendance of the conference will be free of charge!
+Attendance of the conference was free of charge.